 Student Leaders Scholarships - Leadership

 A university needs leaders to thrive.
 That's why our Student Leader Scholarships are designed to attract high-impact student leaders who are a perfect fit for our vibrant community.
 These scholarships are valued at $2,000 annually and are renewable for three years to a total of $8,000.
-The selection criteria includes a combination of:
+Applicants with a minimum admission average of 80 per cent (or the equivalent for international applicants) should complete and submit a scholarship application form in order to be considered.
+The selection criteria includes a combination of the following.

 - leadership through extracurricular activities